Waiting for input...

 • Several bugfixes and performance improvements.

-• Added coverage report to the repository.
+• Added a coverage report to the repository.
 The coverage is not as high as we would like to be; yet we have to start somewhere :).

-• Added several architectural decision records to share the projects vision and design decisions transparently.
+• Added several architectural decision records to share the projects’ vision and design decisions transparently.

 • Started working on containerization (though it’s still a work in progress).